jimmyfyx/undergraduate/cs498_Mobile Robotics in CS/README.md

 Inside the folder *cs498_ros2ws*, there only exists the *src* folder of the workspace.
 To build the complete workspace, a new ROS2 workspace is needed, then put the package *mobile_robotics* into the *src* folder in the new workspace.
 Finally, build the new workspace to finish.

 In addition, there are some other requirements that need to be installed to run the scripts: <br/>
-- To run the script of coding exercise 3, the *lidar* rosbag file is required. <br/>
+- To run the script of coding exercise 3, the *lidar* rosbag file is required.
+Also, follow the instructions in *2022_Coding exercise 3.pdf* to install Gmapping for ROS2. <br/>
 - To run the script of rtabmap exercise (final project), follow the instructions in *2022_Final project.pdf* to install two rosbag files and the rtabmap package for ROS2 (https://github.com/introlab/rtabmap_ros/tree/ros2#rtabmap_ros).